+I have been baking a lot of gluten free sweets the past few weeks.
 Blame my sweet tooth, or blame anyone except Mr. Fearless Dining :-).
 He is over all of the sweets I have been baking lately.
-I will NEVER be over sweets, I have a crazy sweet tooth, but it is time to make something savory for a change.
+I will NEVER be over sweets.
+I have a crazy sweet tooth, but it is time to make something savory for a change.

-The first step to making these gluten free cheese scones is to add your dry ingredients to a large bowl.
+Step 1: Add your dry ingredients to a large bowl.
 Add very cold butter chunks.
 Use a pastry blender to cut the butter into the dough.
 You will want your scone mixture to be grainy when you are finished.

 (*note I this photo uses regular flour instead of the cornmeal flour blend.
 I will talk about substitutions further down in the directions.)

-You can make your scones any shape you like.
-You can even use a cookie scoop to make your scones drop biscuit style.
+- Use a large cookie scoop to make your scones drop biscuit style.

 See the little sections?
 You can fill each scone section with the scone batter.
 Can't you just imagine a bread basket with cute little scones?

 Step 6: Bake at 350º F for 20-25 minutes.
 Actual bake time will vary depending on if you bake in a circle, scone pan, or drop style.

 - If you can't have corn flour, substitute with gluten free flour blend.
 Instead of using cornmeal, sorghum, and tapioca individually, use 1 ½ cups + 2 tablespoons of gluten free flour blend.
 If your gluten free flour blend doesn't contain xanthan gum, you must add 1 tsp.